ucb-stat133/stat133-fall-2017/labs/lab05-dplyr-ggplot-basics.md

 ### Your turn:

+-   If you didn't before, now it's time to open the [ggplot2 cheatsheet](../cheat-sheets/ggplot2-cheatsheet-2.1.pdf)
 -   Use the data frame `gsw` to make a scatterplot of `height` and `weight`
 -   Find out how to make another scatterplot of `height` and `weight`, using `geom_text()` to display the names of the players
 -   Get a scatter plot of `height` and `weight`, for ALL the warriors, displaying their names with `geom_label()`